AVSLab/basilisk/docs/source/Install/installBuild.rst

     python3 conanfile.py

-This one-line step will use ``conan`` to pull and compile any resource dependencies such a protobuffer, etc. and configure the Xcode (macOS) or Visual Studio (Windows) IDE project in the ``dist3`` folder, or create the makefile for Linux systems and build the project.
+This one-line step will use ``conan`` to:

+- pull and compile any resource dependencies such a protobuffer, etc.
+- configure the Xcode (macOS) or Visual Studio (Windows) IDE project in the ``dist3`` folder, or create the makefile for Linux systems
+- build the project.

 By default the build is for Python3 with the support for :ref:`vizInterface` included to enable recording data for or live-streaming to :ref:`Vizard <Vizard>`.

 The script accepts the following options to customize this process.